ethanmcmike/autobake/README.md

 # About
-This is a PLC project with multiple ladder logic, structured text, and function block diagram programs that include indexed sequences, latched sequences, timers, and pulse generators.
+This is a PLC project with multiple ladder logic programs that include sequences, timers, pulse generators, low-level warnings, and error management.

 The system is an imaginary cookie vending machine that automatically produces cookies from scratch when the user presses a button.
 All the ingredients are assumed to be stored properly at an appropriate temperature and can be dispensed with machines into a large mixing bowl.
 The mechanical systems and actuators are not simulated and are assumed to function properly.
 This project is only modelling the control system.